e-permit/e-permit-java/README.md

 # e-permit-java

-**e-permit-java** is a Java-based implementation of the e-Permit system for electronic permit exchange between authorities.
+**e-permit-java** is a java-based implementation of the e-permit core system for electronic permit exchange between authorities.
 It provides two main RESTful services (Public API and Internal API) and uses a PostgreSQL database for storing data.
 This documentation serves as an implementation guide for developers and operators to set up, configure, and understand the e-permit system.

-> **💡 Tip:** If yo are new to e-permit concept read the e-permit specifications and broader context, refer to the [e-permit documentation site](https://e-permit.github.io).
+> **💡 Tip:** If yo are new to e-permit concepts read the e-permit specification [e-permit documentation site](https://e-permit.github.io).

 ## Architecture

-The e-permit system consists of two services and a database, as shown in the architecture diagram below:
+The e-permit core system consists of two services and a database, as shown in the architecture diagram below:

 - **Public API:** A service exposed to other authorities for secure data exchange.
 - **Internal API:** A service used by the local authority's internal systems to manage permits, quotas, and usage.